kubevirt/user-guide/access.md

 #### Grapical console connection details

-Instead of establishing the connection, `virtctl` can rather provide the connection details, which can then be used with a tool of your choice to manually establish the connection.
+Instead of establishing the connection, `virtctl` can provide the connection details, which can then be used with a tool of your choice to manually establish the connection.
 The connection details can be retrieved by running:

 ```bash
 $ virtctl spice -s http://mycluster:8184 --details testvm
 ```